nohan-budry/RES-HTTPInfra/README.md

 ### Management UI

-To create a wep app that allow to start and stop containers, we use Portainer.
-We were able to configure it and add it to the docker-compose file.
-So we are able to see running containers, stop them or duplicate existing ones, but we did not find a way to interact with docker compose to easily scale services.
+To create a web app that allows to start and stop containers, we used Portainer.
+We configured it by adding it to the "docker-compose.yml" file.
+This lets us see running containers, stop them or duplicate existing ones.

 ### Usage

-> **Note**: The commands are executed at the root of the project folder.
+> **Note**: This command is executed at the root of the project folder.

 With the additionnal steps, we can achieve a similar setup as before by only using one command.